Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: GuilleNeT, Pixabay

-Ferrets, unlike many small and furry pets such as rabbits or gerbils, are predators.
+Unlike many small and furry pets such as rabbits or gerbils, ferrets are predators.
 They’re carnivorous animals that survive by hunting, killing, and eating other animals.
-While your ferret certainly doesn’t view you as food, you still need to be aware of its proclivity to attack things it perceives as potential food.
+While your ferret certainly doesn’t view you as food, you still need to be aware of its proclivity to attack things that it perceives as potential food.
 For this reason, it’s vital that you wash your hands thoroughly every time before you handle your ferret.
-Scents on your hands could trigger your ferret’s instincts to attack, and the last thing you want is a ferret bite complicating your relationship with your pet.
+Scents on your hands could trigger your ferret’s instincts to attack, and the last thing that you want is a ferret bite complicating your relationship with your pet.

 ferret_amayaeguizabal, Pixabay